widiyanata/civitas/readme.txt

 License: GNU General Public License v2 or later License URI: LICENSE

-A WordPress theme called civitas.

 == Description ==

-WordPress theme for news and magazine blog
+WordPress theme Civitas is a unique website template designed in html with a simple & beautiful look.
+There is an excellent solution for creating clean, wonderful and trending material design blog, magazine, news site or any other purposes websites.

 == Installation ==